PriyaGanesan2/LHL_Capstone_Project/README.md

 #### 11)Identify the best-selling products on Amazon.ca.(yes)
 #### 12)Study the relationship between pricing and customer reviews.(yes)
 #### 13)Analyze the availability of products in different price ranges.(yes)

+some points to remember (from mentor)
+1) git page, frame the project as app or website(future goal), how and why would i use this (business model)